Shape of My Story

 The 'business-side' of leading a 'Revolution' took off.

-I took on a minority business partner thinking I needed to, and wanting to more swiftly accelerate my growth.
-I loved solving communication challenges for our forward-thinking non-political clients.
+Once we ventured in to working with big corporate clients, I took on a minority business partner thinking I needed resources to more swiftly accelerate my growth.
+I loved solving communication challenges for our forward-thinking non-political clients, but I knew the blind spots in my organization needed to be filled to grow.

 With resources and cash-flow, DAG grew swiftly with offices in multiple cities.
-We were doing global work.
+We were doing global work, even helping David Cameron win his first campaign for Prime Minister in the UK.

 And having fun.